 Epidemiology of Cushing’s Syndrome in Children

 Cushing’s syndrome is rare in the pediatric population.
-It is only 10% of the new cases per year.
-The most common age group afflicted is the young generation from 20-50 years.
-It is about three times more common in females than in males.
-But in pediatric cases opposite is true, it is more common in males as compared to females.
+It is observed in only 10% of the new cases per year.
+The most common age group afflicted is the young generation from 20–50 years.
+It is about three times more common in women than in men.
+But in pediatric cases, the opposite is true: it is more common in boys as compared to girls.

 Etiology of Cushing’s Syndrome in Children

-Cushing’s syndrome secondary to use of steroids in the medical management of certain illnesses is the predominant etiology in children, it is also called Iatrogenic Cushing’s syndrome.
-The most relevant differences in pediatric Cushing’s syndrome as against the one encountered in adults can be summarized as follows :
+The use of steroids in the medical management of certain illnesses is the predominant etiology in children.
+It is also called Iatrogenic Cushing’s syndrome.
+The most relevant differences in pediatric Cushing’s syndrome compared to the one encountered in adults can be summarized as follows:

-- Early age Cushing’s syndrome secondary to by mixed androgen and Cortisol-secreting adrenocortical tumors
+- Early age Cushing’s syndrome due to a predominance of mixed androgen and Cortisol-secreting adrenocortical tumors

-- Cushing’s syndrome in infancy secondary to McCune-Albright syndrome
+- Cushing’s syndrome in infancy caused due to McCune-Albright syndrome

-- Increased frequency of prepubertal Cushing in males rather than in females
+- Increased frequency of prepubertal Cushing in boys rather than girls

 - Seldom occurrence of ectopic ACTH syndrome